PCOS en Voeding

 In general, the guidance here is to avoid foods that most people would consider unhealthy.
 Things like:

-Of course, indulge in that croissant or BBQ’d steak from time-to-time (we’re not monsters!), but moderation is key, especially if your PCOS symptoms are severe.
+Of course, indulge in that croissant, chips or glass of wine from time-to-time (we’re humans after all!), but moderation is key, especially if your PCOS symptoms are severe.

 Is dairy bad for PCOS?